MartinStokroos/FFTA/README.md

 64 | 1073796 | 117644 | 53540 | 38600 | 12868

 ### Conclusion
 The computing time of *dft1 - dft4* scales with N^2 as expected.
-The speed ratio of dft1:dft2:dft3:dft4 is about: 26:3:1.5:1.
-The well known FFT algorithm scales with N*log2(N) [1].
-An integer math implementation of the FFT on the Arduino might be faster than the method proposed here, but this needs to be confirmed.
-In the end for many data points, FFT wins.
+The computing time of the well known FFT algorithm scales with N*log2(N) [1] and is much faster for larger values of N. A FFT for Arduino named EasyFFT and implemented by ABHILASH[6],  is faster because of this scaling law.
+The output from FFTA seems to be more accurate.

-# Library
-The FFTA library including an example for an audio spectrum analyzer.

-- under construction
+Using DDS wave generators for the sin and cosine multipliers is just an idea that I wanted to test.
+It might be interesting with other applications, for example in detecting a singe signal frequency.

 [1]: https://en.wikipedia.org/wiki/Fast_Fourier_transform